 O, Canada

 I have given this anthem the tag “French-Canadian.”
 Why tag the Canadian national anthem as “French-Canadian”?
-Because, in its origin, it was an entirely québécois production.
+Because, in its origin, it was an entirely québécois1 production.
 It was composed a) at the behest of a French-Canadian Lieutenant-Governor of Québec, b) by a French-Canadian musician, c) with a French text written by a third French-Canadian.
 (See the Wikipedia article on the subject; see also this Canadian Government page on the composer and the lyricist.
-See also this even more informative page at AmeriqueFrançaise.org.)
+Finally, see this article in the Canadian Encyclopedia [the same article in French].)

 As do most national anthems, this one tickles me with its gloriously vague, vaguely glorious wording.
 What (Christian) country would these words not apply to?

-One does however note a certain balancing of the martial and the devout (épée…croix, valeur…foi)—perhaps meant as a symbol of the joining of the two linguistically different groups of colonizers? …One wonders what the words would have meant in the time and place they were written: 19th-century Québec.
+One does however note a certain balancing of the martial and the devout (épée…croix, valeur…foi)—perhaps meant as a symbol of the joining of the two linguistically different groups of colonizers? …One wonders what the words would have meant in the time and place they were written: late 19th-century Québec.2

 Recordings abound online.
 Many people perform it, not excepting Céline Dion.
 This version is perfectly unobjectionable: O Canada